How to Keep Carriage Bolts From Spinning

 8. Use a Rubber Pad:

-Secure a rubber pad or washer over the head of your carriage bolt before tightening it into the drywall, sheetrock, hardboard, masonite, plywood, exterior wall-board paneling, etc. This will help keep it in place while you work on your project, but you should still be able to loosen the bolt to take your project apart when you’re done.
+Place a rubber pad or washer over the head of your carriage bolt and tighten it into the drywall, sheetrock, hardboard, masonite, plywood, exterior wall-board paneling, etc. This will prevent it from coming loose while you’re working on your project, but should still allow you to loosen up the bolt to take your project apart when you’re done.

 9. Use Penetrating Oil:

-If your carriage bolt is spinning and you can’t remove it, try spraying penetrating oil around the circumference of the bolt.
-This should make it easier to remove.
-Another option is to heat the bolt with a torch and then spray the area around the threads and between the sheaves with penetrating oil.
+If all else fails, try spraying some penetrating oil around the circumference of your carriage bolt before inserting it in the hole.
+This won’t prevent the bolt from spinning, but it should make it easier to remove after you tighten it down.
+Another option is to heat your carriage bolt with a torch and then spray the area around the threads and between the sheaves (or whatever part of your structure or project that’s holding the bolt captive) with penetrating oil.
 Let it soak for a while, and then try removing it with a wrench or socket set.

 10. Drill It Out: